Azure/Commercial-Marketplace-SaaS-Accelerator/README.md

 ---

-## Intended Use

-### The SaaS Accelerator is offered under the MIT License as open source software and is not supported by Microsoft.
+### The SaaS Accelerator is offered under the MIT License as open source software and is <ins>not supported</ins> by Microsoft.
 ### If you need help with the accelerator or would like to report defects or feature requests, use the Issues feature on this GitHub repository.

 ---

 # Microsoft Commercial Marketplace - Community Code for SaaS Applications